seraxis/Pico-Game-Controller/README.md

+# DISCLAIMER

+This is a personal development branch just used to track changes, nothing guaranteed to work etc etc

 # Pico-Game-Controller

 Code for a keyboard or game controller using a Raspberry Pi Pico.
 Capable of handling 11 buttons, 10 LEDs, 1 WS2812B RGB strip, and 2 encoders.
 Developed with SDVX and IIDX in mind - see branches release/pocket-sdvx-pico and release/pocket-iidx for preconfigured versions.